radavel/PostgresWebApi/Readme.md

 <hr>

 ### Run project
-If you are using **Visual Studio** as your IDE just click over play button on top, if not, you can run the it with the following command:
+If you are using **Visual Studio** as your IDE just click over play button on top, if not, you can run it with the following command:

 <code>dotnet run</code>